aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether to calculate formula after cell value changes or after import File.
+Gets whether to calculate formula after cell value changes or after import File.
 The default value is true.

 **Returns:**
 boolean